TosbackCgusBridge-Bot/CGUs-versions/Jobgo/Privacy Policy.md

  **Last revision: 19.01.2014**

-About The service Terms of Use Privacy policy Register as a Recruiter Global customer service: recruiters@jobgo.com Copyright © 2016 JobGo International Oy.
+About The service Terms of Use Privacy policy Register as a Recruiter Global customer service: recruiters@jobgo.com ✓English Suomi Copyright © 2016 JobGo International Oy.
 All rights reserved.